mcqll/mcqll.github.io/_people/kellison-linn.emily.md

 img: emilykl.jpg

 profile:
-  img: # optional, another image, if different from the one on the people page
+  img: # optional, another image, if different from the one on the people page:
   cv:
   website:
   office: # address